bcarruthers/garnet/README.md

 ## Integration

-How does Garnet integrate with frameworks or engines like Unity, MonoGame, or UrhoSharp?
+How does Garnet integrate with frameworks or engines like Unity, MonoGame, or Veldrid?
 You have a few options depending on how much you want to depend on Garnet, your chosen framework, and your own code.
 This approach also works for integrating narrower libraries like physics or networking.

+See [sample projects](https://github.com/bcarruthers/garnet/tree/master/samples) for integration with Veldrid and OpenAL.

 ### Abstracting framework calls